 | Carnegie Mellon University | Test-Flexible | The College of Computer Science requires an SAT or ACT score.
 Some programs are test-flexible and require SAT, ACT, AP Exam or IB scores. |

-| Claremont McKenna | Test-Optional/Required | Will require SAT/ACT scores for the 2027-28 application cycle. |
+| Claremont McKenna | Test-Optional/Required | Will require SAT/ACT scores for the 2028 admissions cycle. |

 | Duke University | Test-Optional | Encourages ACT Science section especially if interested in STEM. |

-| Elon University | Test-Optional | Requires SAT/ACT for students applying to the Nursing program. |
+| George Washington University | Test-Optional | Test-optional.
+Requires an SAT or ACT score (with Science) for the B.A./B.S. – M.D. program. |

 | Marquette University | Test-Optional | Test-optional.
 Requires Science section if submitting ACT score. |